What is the best way to select an ethical, responsible German Shepherd breeder?

 STAY AWAY from breeders who:

-• Cannot provide health certificates, AKC registration papers, microchip numbers, vet records, or other documentation
+- Cannot provide health certificates, registration papers, microchip numbers, vet records, or other documentation

-• Separate puppies from their mother and send them to homes before the age of 8 weeks old which is harmful and illegal in many states including Michigan
+- Separate puppies from their dam and send them to homes before the age of 8 weeks old which is illegal in many states

-Choosing an ethical breeder requires research, patience, and diligence, but it pays off in the form of a healthier, well-socialized German Shepherd and a lifelong partnership built on trust.
+Choosing an ethical breeder requires research, patience, and diligence, but it pays off in the form of a healthier, well-socialized German Shepherd.
 Taking the time to find an ethical breeder is the best way to ensure your new canine companion has the best possible start in life.